Dherya-coder/HiLABS_AIQuest25_Backpropaholics/outputs/pdf_parsed/TN/TN_Contract4_Redacted.md

 same items or services under original Medicare Part A or Part B. The amount payable to Provider shall not include any bonus payment or settlement amount paid to Provider by CMS outside of the Medicare per claim payment process, unless otherwise set forth in the Medicare Advantage reimbursement terms of this Agreement.
-Unless a notifies Provider otherwise, in the event CMS changes payment to Provider due to a CMS directive, Act of Congress, Executive Order, other governmental pronouncement, or Regulatory Requirement, the amount payable to Provider hereunder will automatically be changed as soon as reasonably practicable, as described herein, in the amount specified by CMS as a result of such directive or change in law, or in the absence of such specification, in the same percentage amount as payment is changed by CMS to Provider.
+Unless xemmnras notifies Provider otherwise, in the event CMS changes payment to Provider due to a CMS directive, Act of Congress, Executive Order, other governmental pronouncement, or Regulatory Requirement, the amount payable to Provider hereunder will automatically be changed as soon as reasonably practicable, as described herein, in the amount specified by CMS as a result of such directive or change in law, or in the absence of such specification, in the same percentage amount as payment is changed by CMS to Provider.
-HEE sb.2l! not compensate Provider for the bad debts of its Medicare Advantage members. sree and Provider shall consider Medicare interim amounts, including but not limited to, indirect medical lucation, disproportionate share, outliers, per diems, percent of charge, and all-inclusive rates, as final and —_— shall not adjust Provider's compensation through a settlement, even if Medicare adjusts its compensation to Provider based on a settlement. a shall compensate Provider using the relevant payment system logic and data (for example: calculations, payment groupings, or federal and provider-specific factors) that are available a systems at the time = processes the Provider's Claim. asia shall not retroactively adjust Provider's compensation for previously processed Claims to reconcile any difference with the payment system logic and data being used by Medicare on the same processing date for the same date of service.
+HEE shal! not compensate Provider for the bad debts of its Medicare Advantage members. mcm and Provider shall consider Medicare interim amounts, including but not limited to, indirect medical education, disproportionate share, outliers, per diems, percent of charge, and all-inclusive rates, as final and eee shall not adjust Provider's compensation through a settlement, even if Medicare adjusts its compensation to Provider based on a settlement.
+HE shall compensate Provider using the relevant payment system logic and data (for example: calculations, payment groupings, or federal and provider-specific factors) that are available in amswemmne systems at the time —— processes the Provider's Claim.
+Liao shall not retroactively adjust Provider's compensation for previously processed Claims to reconcile any difference with the payment system logic and data being used by Medicare on the same processing date for the same date of service.
 In addition, | shall not retroactively adjust Provider's compensation for previously processed claims to reflect Medicare's retroactive updates or changes to payment system logic and data.
 Provider shall not request adjustments solely based on these differences, updates, or changes.
 MEDICAID
-For purposes of determining he Rate, the total reimbursement amount that Provider and a have agreed upon for the applicable provider type(s) for Covered Services provided under this Agreement In effect on the date of service shall be as set forth below.
+For purposes of determining the exmmmnera Rate, the total reimbursement amount that Provider and  arsieuam have agreed upon for the applicable provider type(s) for Covered Services provided under this Agreement in effect on the date of service shall be as set forth below.
 Date Range: 07/14/2022 to 12/31/2099
 Program: Medicaid Plan - TN
 Medicaid Plan - TN CoverKids
+Po Hospite
+Billing Code Rate/Methodolog)
 Services with CPT/HCPCS Codes
 with CPT/HCPCS Codes
 Eligible Outpatient Facility Applicable Revenue Codes _ | 85% of the ["CMS"] Per Service Services with CPT/HCPCS Codes Outpatient Prospective Payment System ("OPPS")
 Calendar Year 2018
-Eligible Outpatient Facility Applicable Revenue Codes | $400.00 Per Case Services Emergency with CPT/HCPCS Codes
+Eligible Outpatient Facility Applicable Revenue Codes_ | $400.00 Per Case Services Emergency with CPT/HCPCS Codes
 Department Services:
-ers
+Emergent Diagnosis
+Emarnoancy Nanartmoant Annlicahlo Davoniice Cndac Con nn Doar Cacao